Four-acceleration

 The equality for the four-acceleration with the

-right-hand side (3), containing the stress-energy tensor of the acceleration
+right-hand side (3), containing stress-energy tensor of acceleration field,

 four-acceleration with the left-hand side (3) is proved as follows.
 For a point

-solid particle, the four-potential of the acceleration field is the
+solid particle, the four-potential of acceleration field is four-velocity of the

-four-velocity of the particle with the covariant index , and the acceleration tensor will equal:
+particle with covariant index , and acceleration tensor will equal:

 Multiplying this equality by gives the required relation: